Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: Reverse Prevention Sampling

-More specifically, in each iteration (Lines 2-7), the goal of Algorithm \ref{alg:kptestimation} is to compute the average value of $\kappa(R)$ over $c_i$ randomly generated RRC sets from $\mathcal{G}$.
+In each iteration (Lines 2-7), the goal of Algorithm \ref{alg:kptestimation} is to compute the average value of $\kappa(R)$ over $c_i$ randomly generated RRC sets from $\mathcal{G}$.
 As described in Lemma's \ref{lem:six} and \ref{lem:seven} below, the $c_i$ are chosen carefully such that if the average computed for $\kappa(R)$ over the $c_i$ samples is greater than $2^{-i}$ then we can conclude that we have a good estimate for $KPT$ with high probability.
 More precisely, that the expected value of $\kappa(R)$ is at least half of the average computed.
 Conversely, if the average computed is too small then Chernoff bounds imply that we have a bad estimate for $KPT$ and the algorithm proceeds to the next iteration.

-In the case that the true value of $KPT$ is very small, the algorithm will terminate in the $\log_2 n$-th iteration and return $KPT^{*} = 1$, which equals the smallest possible $KPT$ (since each node in the seed set can always save itself assuming $INF_C \ge k$).
-As we will show in the next section, $KPT^{*} \in [KPT/4,OPT_L]$ holds with a high probability.
-Thus, setting $\theta = \lambda / KPT^{*}$ ensures Algorithm \ref{alg:nodeselection} is correct and achieves the expected runtime complexity in Equation \ref{eqn:runtime_proper}.
+The IC problem benefits from a lower bound on $KPT$ of $1$ which allows the algorithm to terminate in $\log_2 n - 1$ iterations.
+However, we do not benefit from this lower bound for the MCIC problem, since a seed node for campaign $C$ is not guaranteed to save any nodes in $M_R$.
+In the case that the true value of $KPT$ is very small, the algorithm will terminate in the $2 \log_2 n$-th iteration and return $KPT^{*} = 1 / n$, which equals the smallest possible $KPT$ assuming $| M_R | \ge 2$ always holds.
+This lower bound follows directly from the probability that a randomly selected seed used for computing $KPT$ falls within $M_R$.
+As we will show in the next section, $KPT^{*} \in [KPT/4,OPT_L]$ holds with a high probability and therefore setting $\theta = \lambda / KPT^{*}$ ensures Algorithm \ref{alg:nodeselection} is correct and achieves the expected runtime complexity in Equation \ref{eqn:runtime_proper}.

-\textbf{Performance Bounds.} Proving the correctness and demonstrating bounds on the runtime for Algorithm \ref{alg:kptestimation} requires a careful analysis of the algorithm's behaviour.
+\paragraph*{Performance Bounds} Proving the correctness and demonstrating bounds on the runtime for Algorithm \ref{alg:kptestimation} requires a careful analysis of the algorithm's behaviour.
 As shown below, we make use of two lemmas to prove that the algorithm's estimate of $KPT^{*}$ is close to $KPT$.

 Let $\mathcal{K}$ be the distribution of $\kappa(R)$ over random RRC sets in $\mathcal{G}$ with domain $[0,1]$.
 Let $\mu = KPT / n$, and $s_i$ be the sum of $c_i$ i.i.d. samples from $\mathcal{K}$, where $c_i$ is defined as $c_i = (6 l \log n + 6 \log (\log_2 n)) \cdot 2^i$.
 Chernoff bounds give